 Today, most businesses already understand the need for their companies to be on the web if they must thrive.
 And more than a few have made the shift.
-Fewer of this number, however, understand the criticality of web analytics in making the most of their website.
-Every website owner needs Website Analytics-whether it be a big business, medium or a small scale enterprise.
+Fewer of this number; however, understand the criticality of web analytics in making the most of their website.
+Every website owner needs Website Analytics – whether it be a big business, medium, or small-scale enterprise.
 Unfortunately, not every website owner is aware of this.

 What is Web Analytics?

-Web analytics reveal information such as who visits your site, what they do on your site, how visitors arrived on your site (a link on Facebook, LinkedIn or search engine query?), what section of your website is most popular with visitors, and what keywords they use when searching for you.
-You can accurately track details such as the number of first-time visitors, return visitors, average session time per visitor.
-Wouldn’t you be glad to know to a tee which of your marketing efforts is most successful?
+Web analytics reveal information such as who visits your site, what they do on your site, how visitors arrived on your site (a link on Facebook, LinkedIn, or an online search?), what section of your website is most popular with visitors, and what keywords do they use when searching for you.
+You can accurately track details such as the number of first-time visitors, return visitors, average session times per visitor.
+Wouldn’t you be glad to know to a degree which of your marketing efforts are most successful?

 What will Web Analytics Reports do for Your Business?

 We cannot overemphasize the value of knowing what works and what doesn’t in your marketing efforts.
-For instance, say, as a part of your Digital Marketing campaign, you did Social Media Marketing, Pay-Per-Clicks, and Email Marketing.
-By so doing, you have opened not one but several channels that lead to your website.
+For instance, say, as a part of the digital marketing campaign you did Social Media Marketing, Pay-Per-Click, and Email Marketing.
+By doing this, you have opened not one but several channels that lead to your website.
 Most probably, these channels aren’t sending the same amount of traffic to your site.
 One would rank higher than the others in the amount of traffic that reaches your website through the channel.

-By using analytical reports, you can probe for why the others are performing lesser and make optimizations, so they perform better or even drop them off altogether.
+By using analytical reports, you can probe for why the others are performing less and make adjustments so that they perform better or even drop them off altogether.
 Guess what?
 You just optimized your ad campaign!

-As a result, you can operate with a leaner budget, make improvements on poorly performing products and services.
-Or even stop wasting money developing these projects altogether.
-Your ability to predict future activity with increasing accuracy and continually track the predictions will aid you in continuously achieving Grade A results.
+As a result, you can operate with a leaner budget, and make improvements on poorly performing products and services.
+Better yet, stop wasting money developing these projects altogether.
+Your ability to predict future activity with increasing accuracy and continually tracking the predictions will aid you in continuously achieving Grade A results.

 Common Web Analytics Tools

 There are several hundred tools out there that are designed for analyzing web data.
 Google Web Analytics Services is one of the most popular ones.
-Its report shows what keywords are responsible for leading visitors to your site, where your traffic is coming from.
-Other popular ones include;
+Its report shows what keywords are responsible for leading visitors to your site and where your traffic is coming from.